pandas.DataFrame.to_sql#

 chunksizeint, optional

-Specify the number of rows in each batch to be written at a time.
+Specify the number of rows in each batch to be written to the database connection at a time.
 By default, all rows will be written at once.
+Also see the method keyword.

 dtypedict or scalar, optional